 During the first two weeks of July, I faciliate together with Laura Malinverni a summer camp for 20 girls from Barcelona in which they learned about the basics of 3D printing, robotics and coding.
 This hands-on workshop introduced them to the world of Digital Fabrication.
 The #Girlstech Summer Camp was co-organized by the American Space Barcelona and the Department of Information and Communication Technologies Engineering (ETIC) of Universitat Pompeu Fabra.

-In the last 2 months, Maria Santos and I carried out several workshops to inspire teenagers in digital fabrication.
-One workshop was held in April at the American Space Barcelona and focused particularly on a critical reflection upon how technology influenced our personal lives.
-In June we also participated in the Oracle4Girls which aimed to attrack and retain girls in STEM and we conducted a second workshop in this line.
+I regularly participate in the organization of workshops to inspire teenagers in digital fabrication.
+Another workshop was held in April 2017 at the American Space Barcelona and focused particularly on a critical reflection upon how technology influenced our personal lives.
+In June 2017, Maria Santos and I also participated in the Oracle4Girls which aimed to attrack and retain girls in STEM and we conducted a second workshop in this line.

 I am please to invite you to my talk “Participative Design Strategies for Full-Body Interaction” on Wednesday, 8th March 2017 at 15.00, Wiener Building 028, 030, 032, Aarhus University.